 Dr. Ken West has taught at LC for 39 years.
 During that time, he wrote more than 1,400 newspaper columns in 28 years.
-With his retirement approaching, he looked back on his career and answered questions for Lynchburg College Magazine.
+With his retirement approaching, he looked back on his career and answered questions for University of Lynchburg Magazine.

 What was the best surprise of your career?